Karishmamarimuthu-26/signal-quality-prediction-telecom/README.md

 SINR = RSRP − interference, RSRQ = RSRP − RSSI, etc.), with Gaussian noise and 2% missingness injected per column to mimic real drive-test logs.

-*Why synthetic:* labeled operator KPI datasets with signal-quality ground truth are proprietary and not freely redistributable.
+*Note on the data source* labeled operator KPI datasets with signal-quality ground truth are proprietary and not freely redistributable.
 Public academic alternatives exist (e.g. SRFG's **LTE-4G-HIGHWAY-DRIVE-TESTS-SALZBURG** dataset, or the **Vienna 4G/5G Drive-Test Dataset**, both real drive-test corpora from Austria) but require registration/licensing, so this project reproduces the same feature relationships to keep the full pipeline runnable and reproducible by anyone who clones the repo.
-**Be upfront about this if asked** — it's a legitimate and common approach for portfolio projects, and it means every number in this README is real, not invented.

 ## 3. Features
 | Feature | Definition |